acquitelol/elle/README.md

 use path/to/module;
 ```

-where, in your current directory, there is a `./path/to/module.elle` or a `./path/to/module.le` file.
+where, in the directory where the file is importing from, there is a `./path/to/module.le` file.

 The syntax to export a symbol from your current file is as follows: